alexkread/rfuserguide/New version/README.md

 - Deprecations: Suggest to remove bits like this:
 >&#9888; _Robot Framework also supports singular headers such as  `*** Setting ***,` but that support was deprecated in Robot Framework 6.0.
 There is a visible deprecation warning starting from Robot Framework 7.0 and singular headers will eventually not be supported at all._

-### "Create test data"
+### "Create input data"
-- renamed without "create" as it's likely create, scope, re-assign and use of test data
+- renamed without "create" as it's likely create, scope, re-assign and use of input data
 - "Input data" (useable for RPA also)